VoltDB/voltdb/examples/fraud-detection/README.md

-# VoltDB Example App: Fraud Detection (Realtime and In Transaction)
+# VoltDB Example App: Fraud Detection (Realtime and In Transaction fraud detection and Prevention)

 Use Case
 --------
-This application demonstrates how stream of data can be ingested into VoltDB and while ingesting real time decisions such as fraud Detection can be made by simply using power of SQL.
+This application demonstrates how stream of data can be ingested into VoltDB and while ingesting real time decisions such as fraud prevention can be made by simply using power of SQL.
 This application performs ingestion of metro card swipes and train activity from 2 different kafka topics.
-The ingestion from kafka is tied to java stored procedures which detect anamolies and computes various VIEWS on data such as
+The ingestion from kafka is tied to java stored procedures which detect anomalies and computes various VIEWS on data such as

 1. Busiest station
 2. Average Wait time for passengers per station
-3. Acceptance rate (Fraud Detection)
+3. Acceptance rate (Fraud Prevention)

 A simple javascript driven dashboard then displays this data.